 - Bibliography.
 It is expected that most proposals will involve substantial discussion of issues raised by others in the field and will require extensive references to bibliographic sources.
 Please submit your bibliography as a separate .pdf document (2 pages maximum).
 The bibliography may be annotated, but it should NOT be considered a body of footnotes to the Project Description.

-- *Expected project outcomes and the benefits to the applicant, the profession, and the college.
+- *Expected project outcomes and the benefits to the applicant, the profession, and the university.

 - *Pedagogical impact statement.
 Describe any contributions that the project will make toward course/curriculum development and implementation (including any FEN- or sustainability-related elements).

 - *A work schedule/itinerary for the duration of the leave.

 - *A budget and budget explanation, along with a description of any other sources of funding.

 - *An explanation of any efforts to obtain outside funding, if such is available in your field.